 In addition to pre-dating the widespread adoption of sapphire crystals, the reference 1680 also pre-dates the implementation of applied hour markers and unidirectional, ratcheting bezels on the Submariner line.
 Although relatively minor, these small details – along with the reference 1680’s box-shaped acrylic crystal – combine to create a watch with an unmistakably vintage look and feel.

 Some Submariner 1680s have a Tiffany & Co. stamp on it.
 What are your thoughts?
 Comment below.

 Turning the World Upside Down

-The reference 1680 has come to represent a turning point in the Submariner’s history, when Rolex’s now-iconic dive watch first started to take its contemporary, date-displaying form.
+As an important timepiece in the overall timepiece of the Submariner, the reference 1680 has come to represent a turning point in the Submariner’s history, when Rolex’s now-iconic dive watch first started to take its contemporary, date-displaying form.
 The reference 1680 was by no means the last Submariner to ever be fitted with an acrylic crystal – that would be an honor held by the reference 5513.
 Instead, the reference 1680 was the watch that introduced an entirely new design to the Submariner line, and would later come to serve as the template for the next generation of Submariner dive watches.

 The reference 1680 was not the first watch to bear the Submariner name; nor could it be considered the rarest or unique Submariner reference that Rolex has ever put forward.
-However, the reference 1680 represents a pivotal point in the Submariner’s history, and has become a popular favorite among vintage Rolex collectors.
+However, the reference 1680 represents a pivotal point in the Submariner’s history and has become a popular favorite among vintage Rolex collectors.
 With a range of different dial variations that provide an additional level of interest and collectability, the reference 1680 stands out as the only undeniably vintage Submariner reference with a date complication.